-- Hire one Assessor/targeted Care manager and one Wraparound team if referrals support needs (team= Coach/supervisor, 4 Facilitators, 2 Family Support Partner, and 1 Youth Support Partner) following Wraparound staff requirements per NC High-Fidelity Wraparound Training Program (NC HFWTP).
-See Attachment F for staff requirements for Wraparound. - 2.
-Involve family representative from a local Family Organization, Nationally Certified Parent Support Provider (CPSP), or access support from statewide family organization NCFU,

-- in interview/selection process for High-Fidelity Wraparound Family and Youth Support Partner positions. - 3.
-Work closely with NC HFWTP Implementation Specialist to engage in training and certification process for team members and ongoing coaching with Coaches/Supervisors.
-See Attachment H for Training Certification processes. - 4.
-Meet best practice timeline for HFW certification process: 9 months for new teams; 6 months for existing teams. - 5.
-Ensure Family Support Partner team member meets the National Certification for Parent Support Provider (CPSP) within one year of employment as HFW Team member. - 6.
-Ensure Youth Support Partner team member attends 2 trainings within one year of employment as HFW Team member. - 7.
-Send TCC team members to state level meetings on implementation and fidelity. - 8.
-Have senior leadership attend a one-day Wraparound training. - 9.
-Complete the chosen outcome tools on youth and families served by the pilot. - 10.
-Collect program performance data (service counts, Care outcomes) relating to youth, family, and treatment and ancillary services provided to youth as determined by DMHDDSAS and provide data LME/MCO or designee. - 11.
-Complete WFI-EZ according to collection timeframes as noted in the NC HFWTP protocol titled Continuous Quality Improvement Using the Wraparound Fidelity Index Short Form (WFI-EZ).
+- a.
+Hire one (1) Assessor/Targeted Care Manager and one (1) Wraparound team if referrals support needs (team = Coach/Supervisor, four (4) Facilitators, two (2) Family Support Partner, and one (1) Youth Support Partner) following Wraparound staff requirements per NC HFW Training Program.
+See Attachment F for staff requirements for Wraparound. - b.
+Involve Family Representative from a local Family Organization, Nationally CPSP, or access support from a statewide family organization, in interview/selection process for HFW Family and Youth Support Partner positions. - c.
+Work closely with NC HFWTP Implementation Specialist to engage in training and credentialing process for team members and ongoing coaching with Coaches/Supervisors.
+See Attachment H for Training Certification processes. - d.
+Meet best practice timeline for HFW certification process: after attending Foundations Training, the Coach will have up to 12 months to become credentialled.
+After the first youth and family assignment, a HFW Facilitator, Family Support Partner or Youth Support Partner has up to 12 months to become credentialled. - 4.
+Ensure Family Support Partner team member meets the National CPSP within one (1) year of employment as HFW Team member. - 5.
+Ensure Youth Support Partner team member attends two (2) trainings within one (1) year of employment as HFW Team member. - 6.
+Send TCC team members to state level meetings on implementation and fidelity. - 7.
+Have senior leadership attend a one (1) day Wraparound training. - 8.
+Complete the chosen outcome tools on youth and families served by the pilot. - 9.
+Collect program performance data (service counts, care outcomes) relating to youth, family, and treatment and ancillary services provided to youth as determined by DMH/DD/SAS and provide data LME/MCO or designee.

+10. Complete WFI-EZ according to collection timeframes as noted in the NC HFWTP protocol titled Continuous Quality Improvement Using the Wraparound Fidelity Index - Short Form (WFI-EZ).
 According to the Wraparound Evaluation and Research Team website, "the Wraparound Fidelity Index, Short Version (WFI-EZ) is a brief, self-administered survey that measures adherence to the Wraparound principles.
-Respondents (caregivers, youth, facilitators, and team members) answer questions in three categories: Experiences in Wraparound (25 items), Satisfaction (4 items), and Outcomes (9 items).

-Data result in quantitative summaries of Total Fidelity, Key Element Fidelity Scores (Effective Teamwork, Needs-Based, Natural & Community Supports, Strength and Family Driven, and Outcomes-Based), Satisfaction, and Outcomes."
+Respondents (caregivers, youth, facilitators, and team members) answer questions in three (3) categories: Experiences in Wraparound (25 items), Satisfaction (4 items), and Outcomes (9 items).
+Data result in quantitative summaries of Total Fidelity, Key Element Fidelity Scores (Effective Teamwork, Needs-Based, Natural & Community Supports, Strength and Family Driven, and Outcomes-Based), Satisfaction, and Outcomes." (https://depts.washington.edu/wrapeval/content/quality-assurance-and-fidelity-monitoring)

-(https://depts.washington.edu/wrapeval/content/quality-assurance-and-fidelity-monitoring)

-The WFI-EZ surveys will be entered in to the national WrapTrack data base and evaluated by North Carolina's Tiered Care Coordination evaluator, UNC Greensboro.
+The WFI-EZ surveys will be entered in to the national WrapTrack data base and evaluated by North Carolina's Tiered Care Coordination evaluator, UNCG.
 NC HFWTP Implementation Specialists will also use WFI-EZ data to support and inform HFW Coach and Team member skill development plans.

-- 12. Meet with state and local stakeholders and the state project manager to develop protocols for referral from both DSS and Juvenile Justice.
-Supporting documentation should indicate support for this development from both DSS and Juvenile Justice. - 13.
-Attend local Department of Social Services and Juvenile Court staff meetings as needed to explain HFW and targeted case management (referral, services, discharge). - 14.
+- 11. Meet with state and local stakeholders and the state project manager to develop protocols for referral from both DSS and JJ.
+Supporting documentation should indicate support for this development from both DSS and JJ. - 12.
+Attend local Department of Social Services and Juvenile Court staff meetings as needed to explain HFW and targeted case management (referral, services, discharge). - 13.
 Agree to serve youth involved in juvenile justice and child welfare who are privately insured and uninsured.